martinmueller1104/d3m.github.io/_pages/about.md

 ## In short: what we are doing
 - Machine learning for predicting micromechanical and macroscopic material properties based on microstructural data
 - Inverse materials design to identify the microstructure required for improved properties
-- ML-powered microscopy for microstructure quantification
+- Machine learning powered microscopy for microstructure quantification
 - Preparation and linking of multimodal, heterogeneous data sources (images, tabular data, simulation, literature) using LLMs, and LLM-based literature mining

 ## Our Research